clojure-liberator/liberator/faq.md

 ### Why aren't there more FAQ?
 Where can I get help?

-There wheren't that many questions that came up frequently.
+There weren't that many questions that came up frequently.
 To get support quickly, please post your question to our [Google Group](https://groups.google.com/forum/#!forum/clojure-liberator).